-- 1 The academy has a legal responsibility to take action over illegal drugs/substances. - 2 The Student must not: - a) Supply, buy, possess, share or use illegal drugs/substances, or those thought to be illegal drugs or psychoactive substances which may be legal to purchase. - b) Come to the academy under the influence of any drug or alcohol for health and safety reasons - 3 The use or possession of illegal drugs, psycho-active substances, and alcohol on the academy premises will lead to: - a) Immediate contact with home. - b) A record on your personal file. - c) A risk of exclusion. - d) The police being informed. - e) The risk of potentially acquiring a criminal record - 4 If a student trades in, or shares substances as defined on the academy premises: - a) Parent(s)/Carer(s) will be informed. - b) The police will be informed. - c) He/she will be excluded from the academy.
-The exclusion may be permanent depending on the circumstances. - d) He/she risks a Criminal Record. - e) Repetition of an offence will lead to an immediate permanent exclusion from the academy. - 5 Alcohol and solvents are drugs that have health and safety risks.
-Students must not: - a) Bring alcohol or misuse solvents on the academy premises or offsite activities. - b) Be in the academy or on offsite activities under the influence of these drugs - 6 Students will not smoke on the academy premises or around the site.
-Cigarettes, matches and lighters will be confiscated if brought on to the academy premises or around the academy site and appropriate sanctions will follow - 7 If students have worries concerning drug related issues, solvent or alcohol misuse, they can talk to their tutor, Heads of House, School Nurse, Support Staff or to anyone else they feel would help.
+- 1 The academy has a legal responsibility to take action over the use and supply of illegal drugs/substances; whilst recognising that some students must be able to continue taking prescribed drugs and medication in accordance with the relevant Trust policy on Medicines. - 2 The Student must not: - a) Supply, buy, possess, share or use illegal drugs/substances, or those thought to be illegal drugs or psychoactive substances which may be legal to purchase. - b) Come to the academy under the influence of any drug or alcohol for health and safety reasons. - 3 The use or possession of illegal drugs, psycho-active substances, and alcohol on the academy premises will lead to: - a) Immediate contact with home. - b) A record on your personal file. - c) A very high risk of exclusion including permanent exclusion. - d) The police being informed. - e) The risk of acquiring a criminal record - 4 If a student trades in, or shares substances as defined on the academy premises: - a) Parent(s)/Carer(s) will be informed. - b) The police will be informed. - c) They will be excluded from the academy.
+The exclusion may be permanent depending on the circumstances and the evidence presented to the Principal. - d) They risk a Criminal Record. - e) If a repeat offence it will lead to an immediate permanent exclusion from the academy. - 5 Alcohol, cigarettes, e-cigarettes or solvents are drugs that have health and safety risks.
+Students must not:

+- a) Bring alcohol, cigarettes, e-cigarettes or solvents on the academy premises or off-site activities. - b) Be in the academy or on offsite activities under the influence of these drugs - 6 Students will not smoke on the academy premises or around the site.
+Cigarettes, e-cigarettes, matches and lighters will be confiscated if brought on to the academy premises or around the academy site and appropriate sanctions will follow - 7 If students have worries concerning drug related issues, solvent or alcohol misuse, they can talk to their tutor, Heads of House, School Nurse, Support Staff or to anyone else they feel would help.
 Appropriate support, advice or information can then be offered as an alternative to the sanctions outlined. - 8 If students are concerned or would like to help and support any of their peers who are suffering from drug related illnesses, they should take that concern to any member of staff they feel comfortable with. - 9 If the law is broken the police will have to be informed.